-Tom Cruise is a brilliant but lazy Navy lawyer assigned to defend two young Marines accused of murdering a member of their own platoon on a military base in Cuba.
+Tom Cruise is a brilliant but lazy Navy lawyer assigned to defend two young Marines accused of murdering a member of their own platoon in a hazing exercise on a military base in Cuba.

-It’s her unshakable faith in the defendants’ right to a fair trial that pushes Cruise to delve deeper into the case, and in the course of their investigation, they uncover some shocking evidence that damns the commanding colonel himself, a vicious, dangerous psycho who defends his men no matter what they do.
+It’s her unshakable faith in the defendant’s right to a fair trial that pushes Cruise to delve deeper into the case.
+In the course of their investigation, they uncover some shocking evidence that damns the cigar-chewing camp commander himself, a vicious, dangerous psycho who defends his men no matter what they do.

 Jack Nicholson’s quiet, insolent, corrosive rage, controlled behind a smiling mask of contempt, is one of the film’s most harrowing elements.